-We are excited to announce that Thematic is taking part in the Summer 2017 batch at YCombinator, a Platinum Plus tier U.S. startup accelerator according to Forbes, which produced deca-unicorns like AirBnB, Dropbox and Stripe.
+We are excited to announce that Thematic is taking part in the Summer 2017 batch at YCombinator, a Platinum Plus tier U.S. startup accelerator according to Forbes, which has produced deca-unicorns like Airbnb, Dropbox, and Stripe.

 We’ve now spent 2 months in the heart of Silicon Valley.
 The experience has been incredible: Every aspect of our business has visibly improved and we’ve learned a huge amount from the best of the best.
 Thematic grew 3 times and has now customers such as ManpowerGroup, Stripe, Air New Zealand, Vodafone, and Ableton.
 And, we are the only company in the batch that signed up YCombinator itself as a customer.

 This is special because Thematic is not a classic Silicon Valley startup.
 Our story does not fit the usual pattern of two Stanford grads coming up with an idea, getting angel investment, assembling a team, then racing to product-market-fit before the money runs out.

 First, the founders are 30 plus parents with two young kids (one and four) and a sizeable mortgage who live on “the other side of the world”, in New Zealand.

 Second, we did not raise any money.
 We’ve bootstrapped into significant profitability by having a highly-efficient tiny team of just the two full-time founders, with some part-time contractors.

 And third, we are two engineers who sell to large enterprises – typically a recipe for disaster, but our sales cycle is counted in weeks, instead of months.

 We are very proud of our achievements and are also grateful for the supportive ecosystem in our home country.
 New Zealand is the easiest place in the world to start and run a business.
 The government fosters innovation through R&D grants, of which we received two since the initial idea, resulting in technology recognized by others as world-class.